Form was filled out and downloaded 1,009 times already

 • Your previous U.S. passport was issued more than 15 years ago

-How to fill out Form DS-11?
+How to Fill Out Form Form DS-11?

 Before you accomplish the form, take note that printed errors on passports require applicants to apply for corrections.
-To avoid such a problem, you must write as legible as possible and correctly follow all the instructions.
+To avoid such a problem, you must write as legibly as possible and correctly follow all the instructions.
 Fill out the passport application form as completely as possible, not providing any false information.
 False statements made deliberately in any legal document are punishable by law and can lead to penalties and imprisonment.

 Filling out Form DS-11 is simple and only demands that you pay close attention to detail.
 In any case, you should not have trouble using it, as it has clear instructions on how to input all the required information.